Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Method

-where $h_i^{(l)}$ represents the embedding vector of node $i$ in the $l$-th layer, $N_i^r$ represents all neighboring nodes of node $i$ that have relationship $r$. $c_{i, r}$ is a hyperparameter, which in this paper is taken as $\left|N_i^r\right|$.
-Both $W_r^{(l)}$ and $W_0^{(l)}$ are parameter matrices.\\ The graph embedding training task adopted in this paper is link prediction.
+The graph embedding training task adopted in this paper is link prediction.
 For the link prediction task, part of the dataset consists of several triples (head node, relation, tail node) selected from the knowledge graph $G=(\mathcal{V}, \mathcal{E}, \mathcal{R})$, which are used as positive examples.
 Another part of the dataset consists of randomly selected entities and relations from the knowledge graph, which are used to construct triples (head node, relation, tail node) that do not actually have a connection in the graph, i.e., fabricated triples, used as negative examples.
 The training objective of the model is to distinguish whether the given triples truly exist in the graph or are fabricated.
-The number of positive and negative triples is equal, which helps to prevent bias during model training.\\ \\ The training process of the model is shown in Figure \ref{fig:RGCNmodel}.
-Firstly, the system randomly initializes the embedding vectors for all nodes and relations.
-Based on this, the system updates the node embeddings using Equation \ref{equa_1}.
-The system then calculates the score based on the DisMult decomposition, as described in Equation \ref{equa_2}.
-This paper selects the cross-entropy function as the loss function, as described in Equation \ref{equa_3}.
-When the triple is a positive example, meaning the information truly exists in the knowledge graph, the value of $y$ is 1.
-When the triple is a negative example, meaning the information does not exist in the graph, the value of $y$ is 0 .\\
+The number of positive and negative triples is equal, which helps to prevent bias during model training.\\

+The training process is illustrated in Fig.~\ref{fig:RGCNmodel}.
+We first randomly initialize trainable embedding vectors for all entities and relations in the knowledge graph.
+Node representations are then updated by stacking $L$ layers of relational graph convolution (RGCN) as in Eq.~\ref{equa_1}, where each layer aggregates messages from relation-specific neighbors with appropriate normalization (e.g., by the neighborhood size) and applies a non-linear activation.

+Given the final node embeddings, we compute the plausibility score of each triple $(s,r,o)$ using the DistMult \cite{yang2014embedding} factorization: